fruit-bat/pico-zxspectrum/README.md

 [Hermit Retro Products](https://mk-mk.facebook.com/hermitretro/)<br>

 ## Updates
+11/02/24
+* Start to separate out docs for each target
+* Initial support for ILI9341

 20/01/24 - Maintenance release of pre-built firmware:
 * All .uf2 files rebuilt (see the uf2 folder)
 * Minor bug fixes